 Water & Dust Resistance

-Like smartphones a few years ago cameras were not very water and dust resistant.
-Even professional level DSLRs were only moderately good at keeping the elements out.
-Today you have a lot more choices.
-There are extreme sports models with added ruggedness.
 Those can be very appealing if you take your camera skiing, surfing, etc. No matter what you're doing Look at the water and dust resistance of your choices before you purchase.
 Those with better performances in harsh conditions often signal better reliability overall.
 Plus you never know when you'll be caught out in a rainstorm and will not want to ruin an expensive camera.

 Cameras have a lot of delicate moving parts.
 The bigger more expensive the camera the more this is true.
 Understand how much punishment the cameras you’re considering can take.
 Look at their warranty, exceptions to the warranty, their repair costs, and time to repair.
 Make sure you’re getting a camera that can keep up with you or that can be easily repaired or replaced when it fails to do so.